JR2017/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks change file
 git TRACKS CHANGE FILE
-Creating a new branch is quick
+Creating a new branch is quick and simple